legalese/legalese.github.io/doc/lawyers.md

 There exists a lovely framework for generating multi-lingual natural language from formal grammars.
 It's called GrammaticalFramework.
 As a lawyer, you'll probably be good at generating the appropriate natural language.
 The plan is to build a dictionary of translation of the smallest "atomic" units of logic to legal, then compose these fragments into larger texts.
 * [Google Tech Talk](https://www.youtube.com/watch?v=x1LFbDQhbso)
 * [GrammaticalFramework SummerSchool](http://school.grammaticalframework.org/2017/) on 14th–25th August 2017
-* [LegaRuleML](https://www.oasis-open.org/committees/legalruleml/) is an open standard for expressing legal rules (legislation) in XML.
+* [LegalRuleML](https://www.oasis-open.org/committees/legalruleml/) is an open standard for expressing legal rules (such as legislation) in XML.